 1. Simple SIR model with gamma distributed lengths of stay

 The SIR model uses 3 compartments: S (susceptible), I (infected), R (recovered) to describe clinical status of individuals.
-We use the most simple form of SIR model to demonstrate how to define the distribution of the lengths of stay distribution.
+We use the simplest form of SIR model to demonstrate how to define the distribution of the lengths of stay distribution.

 The model equations are: